-- If total volume is less than 0.5 mL, redraw as soon as possible. - If greater than 0.5 ml but less than 1 mL of plasma is available, store that plasma and inform the Matrix LC for instruction. - If samples are hemolyzed, store the aliquots as per normal and enter comments in LDMS.
+- If total volume is less than 0.5 mL, redraw as soon as possible. - If less than 1 mL of plasma is available, store that plasma and inform the MTN LC for instruction. - If samples are hemolyzed, store the aliquots as per normal and enter comments in LDMS.

-Plasma should be stored frozen on site $\leq$ -70°C until requested for shipping and/or testing by the CTH-LC.
+Plasma should be stored frozen on site \leq -70°C until requested for shipping and/or testing by the CTH-LC.

-9.7 Pelvic Specimens
+9.8 Pelvic Specimens